LambdaTest/documentation/docs/integrating-lambdatest-report-with-jenkins-pipeline.md

 <img loading="lazy" src={require('../assets/images/lambdatestreport-jenkins/ok.png').default} alt="Image" width="1919" height="900" className="doc_img img_center"/> <br/>

-It will route you to a Configuration dashbaord.
+It will route you to a Configuration dashboard.

 4. From the left menu, click **Pipeline**.